 Alternatively, I’m not aware of any rule that says you can’t do your own out-and-back version, hiking the slot portion in each direction.
 If you do, you might also want to take a leisurely stroll afterward along the portion of Borrego Mountain Wash Road that heads west from the parking area to see some fabulous ocotillo and take in the views over the canyon.

-Things to know before you hit this trail: The Slot
+Things to know before you hike The Slot Trail

 🥾 You will need to drive on a dirt road to reach this trailhead.
 Again, the road is usually manageable in a 2WD car, but check the latest conditions with a ranger before heading out if there’s any question.